SillyOdyssey/ssy/README.md

 * **Interactive Engine Manual:** Type `::guide` to print a complete operational syntax reference sheet on screen.
 * **Wipe Environment Memory:** Type `::restart` to cleanly flush active variable registries and wipe the console pixels.
 * **Custom Sandboxed Modules:** Leverage the `PY:` token prefix to safely trigger isolated host utilities like `PY:clear`, `PY:break`, or `PY:input`.

-* A fact: SSY also works on other Python IDE services, not just Pydroid 3.
+* **A fact:** SSY also works on other Python IDE services, not just Pydroid 3.
+* **Version Pull-up:** Use `::version` to pull-up the working SSY version you use right now.
+Useful for detecting old versions.

 ---